top of page

 Mexican Redtail Indigo

-The rubidus from Guerrero have a much more distinct look than the other two localities we work with.
-Often referred to as "Guerrero Reds", they typically have varying amounts of red on their bellies.
-Thy can often have a reddish brown color mottled onto their backs.
-On average, the Guerreros are the smallest of the three localities we are working with.
+The red phase rubidus have a much more varied look than the black phase animals.
+Often referred to as "Guerrero Reds", they typically have varying amounts of orange/red on their bellies.
+Thy can often have a reddish-brown color mottled onto their backs.
+On average, the red rubidus are smaller than the black phase snakes.
 Males seldomly exceed six feet in length, and adult females are typically five feet in length.

 Rubidus are every bit as impressive as the more well known Eastern Indigo, but are not federally protected.
 They can be imported/exported and shipped across state lines without permits!